vsr/py-docker/README.md

-# A sample project for running a python process
+# A sample proof of concept project for running a python process on a docker container

 ## Creating docker image